New and Old

 Aviation Cadet Bolinger died while at Enid Army Flying School (a.k.a.
 Woodring Field in Enid, OK) as part of the 474th School Squadron.
 He died in the crash of a BT-15 trainer aircraft three miles north of Oakwood, OK, on a training flight.
 He was married to Frances Christene Moore of Shawnee, where he attended college.

-The two pictures attached are his senior picture, as found in the 1937 Boomer yearbook, and his service picture as found on the "Gold Star Men" page in the 1946 Boomer-Collegian yearbook which honored those former El Reno Students who had died in World War 2.
+The pictures attached are his senior picture, as found in the 1937 Boomer yearbook, and his service picture as found on the "Gold Star Men" page in the 1946 Boomer-Collegian yearbook which honored those former El Reno Students who had died in World War 2.
+Pictures of the special memorial at Gold Star Park on the campus of Oklahoma Baptist University in Shawnee.
+Photos by Brian Rukes.

 Harry Eugene Bradly